5 Days Hong Kong Itinerary For First-Time Visitors

 The Western Market houses various shops, including eateries, flower shops, souvenir stalls, and fabric merchants.
 It opens at 10 AM, so if you’re early, you can only admire the exterior.

-Pro Tip: You can get a clear picture of the Western Market from the pedestrian bridge right in front of the entrance.
+Travel Tip: You can get a clear picture of the Western Market from the pedestrian bridge right in front of the entrance.
 It’s hard to get a good shot from street level!
 Open every day, 10:00 – midnight, for free 😉

 Upper Lascar Street / Cat Street

-The main highlight of Upper Lascar Street is the antiques sold by the locals.
+The main highlight of Upper Lascar Street is the antiques sold by locals.
+You can find jade accessories, porcelain wares, statues, and paintings.

 Man Mo Temple